sathyamus/ReadME/Kubernetes.md

   1 CPU = 1000m

+ - When the CPU limit is reached, the container is throttled.
+ - When the Memory limit is reached, the Pod is killed and restarted.

  - CPU Resources to Containers and Pods
     - https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/
  - Assign Memory Resources to Containers and Pods